DSpace/RestContract/subscriptions.md

 ```

 Status codes:
-* 200 OK - if the subscription is found and it is visible to the current user.
+* 200 OK - if the subscription is found and current user is Admins or owner of the subscription.
-* 401 Unauthorized - if you are not authenticated and the subscription is not visible to anonymous users
+* 401 Unauthorized - if you are not authenticated.
+Only Admins and owner of the subscription has access.
 * 403 Forbidden - if you are not logged in with sufficient permissions.
-Only Admin and owner subscription has access.
+Only Admins and owner of the subscription has access.
-* 404 Not found - if the subscription doesn't exist
+* 404 Not found - if the subscription doesn't exist.

 ### Search methods
 #### findByEPerson